simonlovgren/avr-tests/attiny10/README.md

 # ATTiny4/5/9/10
-Notes on ATTiny4/5/9/10, a tiny microcontroller with 512/1024B flash and 32B RAM.
+Notes on ATTiny4/5/9/10, a tiny microcontroller with 512/1024 Bytes flash and 32 Bytes SRAM.

 **Note: the ATtiny4/5/9/10 can only be programmed with 5V VCC**.